-Cloudflare in Europe
+Cloudflare in Australia

 Today, millions of global Internet properties use Cloudflare.
-This list includes many of Europe's largest and fastest-growing companies, including Eurovision, L'Oreal, AO.com, C&A, AllSaints, and many more well-known brands.
-It also includes a growing list of Europe's important institutions, including INSEAD, Börse Stuttgart, IATA, and Telefonica.
+This list includes many organizations in Australia, including established enterprises like Blackmores, fast-growing companies like Canva and Neto (recently acquired by Maropost), and public institutions like the University of Western Australia, VicRoads, and the Asia Pacific Network Information Centre.
 As companies and organizations of all sizes rely more on the Internet as a critical platform to serve their customers, users, and stakeholders, they are rapidly adopting secure and reliable cloud networks like Cloudflare to help protect their Internet-facing applications, infrastructure, and people from threats of all kinds.